-The CPR, performed by Oilfield International Limited, gives the net present value of the cash flows from the Saltfleetby Gas Field, including the impact from the revised capex, the loan facility debt service costs, the associated royalties and the mandatory hedging.
-Oilfield International Limited has used a conservative discount rate of 10%.
-Presenting 100% of the field values:
+The CPR also gives the net present value of the cash flows from SGF, including the impact from the revised capex from additional drilling, projected impact of the Energy Profits Levy, the senior loan facility debt service costs, the associated royalties and the mandatory hedging.
+Oilfield International Limited has used a discount rate of 10%.